 W – WORK

-You want money for clothes, for beer, for fun?
+Do you want money for clothes, for beer, for fun?
 Work.
-We can help some, but the majority of your money is going to come from working.
+We can help some, but most of your money will come from working.
 It also helps you manage your time.
-Don’t work a ton, but work enough for gas, phone, beer.
+Don’t work a ton, but work enough for gas, phone, and beer.

 X – EXCITEMENT